proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/sample_app_ug/fips_validation.rst

       # VARIABLE KEY - KAT for CBC / # TDES VARIABLE KEY - KAT for CBC

 * The application does not supply the test vectors.
-The user is expected to obtain the test vector files from `NIST
+The user is expected to obtain the test vector files from `CAVP
   <https://csrc.nist.gov/projects/cryptographic-algorithm-validation-
   program/block-ciphers>`_ website.
 To obtain the ``.req`` files you need to email a person from the NIST website and pay for the ``.req`` files.